 R.J.
 Horner then merged with George Flint’s company to form Horner and Flint in 1915.
 Robert Horner Jr. managed the business at the time, and his father went on to retire.
 Obituaries showing great respect are on record stating that the elder Horner passed away in 1922 at the age of 68 after suffering a brief illness.

 Identifying R.J.
 Horner Furniture

-Nailed porcelain plaques identifying the manufacturer can be found on some Horner pieces, according information provided by Christie’s and relayed through rarevictorian.com.
+Nailed porcelain plaques identifying the manufacturer can be found on some Horner pieces, according to information provided by Christie’s and relayed through rarevictorian.com.
 Paper labels indicating the origin can also be found attached to some pieces made in the Horner factory or imported by the firm, although many of these were removed or wore away over time.
 Others are identified by the style of the carving when labels are not present.

 The shallow carving on some R.J.
 Horner furniture is fairly distinctive as it covers the majority of the surface on those pieces.
 Many items included winged griffins (as shown in the piece above), gargoyles, dolphins, cherubs, caryatids, and extensive gadrooning, which were all popular furniture embellishments during the late 1800s revived from earlier periods.
-These carvings are of high quality, but not completely unique when compared to the work of other Victorian furniture manufacturers doing business in competition with Horner.
+These carvings are of high quality, but not unique when compared to the work of other Victorian furniture manufacturers doing business in competition with Horner.

 Take care when buying furniture marketed as R.J.
 Horner by dealers and auctioneers.
 Some sellers confuse the work of this manufacturer with that of Robert Mitchell (of Mitchell & Rammelsberg) due to their similar styles.